-So before we dive into what to do about that narcissist in a divorce, let me just give you a few highlights of the kinds of tricks and manipulations that they try to pull in a divorce.
+Before we dive into what to do about that narcissist in a divorce, let’s explore some of the tricks and manipulations they try to pull.

-Narcissists actually use the same sorts of tricks.
+Narcissists all tend to use the same sorts of tricks.
 In that sense, their toxicity is actually very predictable.
-Here are a few of their favorites:
+Here are a few of their favorite ploys.

-- The number one thing that they try to do is win at all costs.
-They are going to try to make you look as bad as possible, no matter how ridiculous it seems.
-They’re going to twist everything.
-So, what’s the antidote to that?
+What’s the antidote?
 Put everything in writing.
-Everything you say, do, or even the way you breathe, is going to be twisted and manipulated in whatever way possible.
-Their goal is that you look bad as bad as possible and they look as good as possible because they’re going to try to win at all costs.
+Everything you say, do, or even the way you breathe, is going to be twisted and manipulated.
+Their goal is to make you look as bad as possible (and themselves as good as possible) because they’re going to try to win at all costs.

 Now that I’ve scared the crap out of you, here’s what to do about it.

 Divorcing a narcissist is one of the hardest things you’ll ever have to do.
-But here is what I always say: You’re in hell either way.
+But consider this: You’re in hell either way.
 At least with the divorce, there’s a light at the end of the hell tunnel.
-If you stay, you’ll feel like you’re burning in hell forever.
+If you were to stay, you’d feel like you were burning in hell forever.
 Just remember that it is possible to escape relatively unscathed.

-If you’re about to negotiate with a narcissist, make sure to grab my free Crush My Negotiation Prep Worksheet to make sure you’re as prepared as possible.
+If you’re about to negotiate with a narcissist, grab my free Crush My Negotiation Prep Worksheet to make sure you’re as prepared as possible

 Sending you lots of white light as you journey through the process.